Mati365/ckeditor5-rails/README.md

   # In order to define preset from scratch, you can use the `inherit: false` option.
   presets.define :blank_preset, inherit: false do
     version '44.0.0'

+    # It tells the integration to fetch the newest security patches and bug fixes.
+    # It may be disabled, but it's highly recommended to keep it enabled to avoid
+    # potential security issues.
+    automatic_upgrades

     gpl
     type :classic